jiajingchen/old.jiajingchen.github.io/about.md

 ![_config.yml]({{ site.baseurl }}/images/logo.jpg){:width="400px"}

 Hi!
 This is Jiajing Chen.
-I am a master student at Harvard University, focusing on Computational Biology, Biostatistics.
-I am an aspiring data scientist and enthusiast in machine learning applications.
+I am a master student at Harvard University, focusing on Health Data Science and Biostatistics.
+I am an aspiring data scientist and enthusiast in machine learning, deep learning applications in the industry.

 ### Miscellaneous